joyrexus/emma-integrations/service.md

-# Integration Service
+# eda-integrations

-See the [`eda-integrations`](https://github.com/emmadev/eda-integrations) repo.
-Emma's Integration Service consists of a [hapi](http://hapijs.com)-based http server as well as a few python-based event-driven handlers.
-The service can be used for contact syncing, event notification via webhooks, and serving up content blocks to Emma's frontend editor.

-For an overview of the service and a description of how to use it for contact syncing, see [this document](https://github.com/emmadev/eda-integrations/blob/master/docs/ac-overview.md).
+Emma has two principle resources for developing third-party integrations, viz., Emma's [Public API](emma-api.md) as well as an internally available [eda-integrations](https://github.com/emmadev/eda-integrations/blob/master/docs/ac-overview.md) framework.
+The latter is an event-driven service for developing partner integrations that involve contact importing/syncing.
+It provides end-user frontend support (called "Audience Connect") for setting up third-party service connections, mapping externally defined groups to internally defined groups, and mapping externally defined contact fields to internally defined contact fields.
+It's also possible to use the framework to notify third-party services of contact opt-out events.

 An overview of the service from an internal perspective is available [here](https://myemma.atlassian.net/wiki/display/INT/Integrations+Service) and [here](https://myemma.atlassian.net/wiki/display/INT/Contact+Syncing+MVP).